In the middle of our MUIMUN conference are the debates. But there is a lot more to this exciting week!

 Tackling the Impact of Artificial Intelligence in the Labour Force and the Economy

 Legal Status of Refugees and Internally Displaced Persons in Camps

-Social integration of unaccompanied refugee children and adolescents
+Social integration of unaccompanied refugee children

 Reducing Violence against Women by Addressing Honour Killings

 Reproductive Rights for Women Working in the Labour Force